IBMPredictiveAnalytics/TWCo_Document/twc extension trouble shoot.md

 	When face this error, please double click extension node, select "Console Output".

 ###2.
 How to analysis output log
-	There is two log in console output log, one is extension code, and another one is execute log.
+	There are two logs in the console output log, one is the extension code, and the other part is the execute log.
-	Those two part are divide by "*************".
+	Those two parts are divide by "*************".
-	Please take a look log part.
+	Please take a look at the log part.

 ###3.
 Error like "Error in FUN(newX[, i], ...) : could not find function "content""
 	R function didn't found, extension required r package install failed.
-	Please try re-install r package manually in r console, TWC extension need "plyr","httr".
+	Please try re-installing r package manually in r console, TWC extension need "plyr","httr".

 ###4.
 Error like "cannot open URL"
 	Copy URL link in console output, and open it in browser to see what happened.

 ###5.
 Error like "invalid apikey"
-	You API key can't apply to this special TWC API, please sent this link to Matthew, Chris.
-To upgrade your api key.
+	You API key can't apply to this special TWC API, please send this error and link to ibmwx@us.ibm.com to have your API key upgraded to include the appropriate dataset.

-##Part 4, TWC API know issues
+##Part 4, TWC API known issues
+	None at this time.